 Suretyship bonds originated hundreds of years ago as a mechanism through which trade over long distance could be encouraged.
 They are frequently used in the construction industry: in order to obtain a contract to build the project, the general contractor (and often the sub-contractors as well) must provide the owner a bond for its performance of the terms of the contract.
 Conversely, owners and contractors may also provide payment bonds to ensure that subcontractors and suppliers are paid for work done.
 Under the Miller Act, payment and performance bonds are required for general contractors on all U.S. federal government construction projects where the contract price exceeds $100,000.00.

+A key term in nearly every surety bond is the penal sum.
+This is a specified amount of money which is the maximum amount that the surety will be required to pay in the event of the principal's default.
+This allows the surety to assess the risk involved in giving the bond; the premium charged is determined accordingly.
+If the principal defaults and the surety turns out to be insolvent, the purpose of the bond is rendered nugatory.
+Thus, the surety on a bond is usually an insurance company whose solvency is verified by private audit, governmental regulation, or both.
 The principal will pay a premium (usually annually) in exchange for the bonding company's financial strength to extend surety credit.
 In the event of a claim, the surety will investigate it.
 If it turns out to be a valid claim, the surety will pay it and then turn to the principal for reimbursement of the amount paid on the claim and any legal fees incurred.

 Cash - to be released on cash bail, an individual must post with the court the total amount of the bail, in cash, to secure his or her return to court on an appointed date, and thereafter until the case is concluded.
 Full cash bonds provide a powerful incentive for defendants to appear at trial.
 If the defendant shows up for his/her scheduled court appearances, the cash is returned to him/her.
 If s/he fails to appear, the cash bond is forfeited to the court.